A man flossing in front of a mirror

 It’s easy to forget your dental hygiene after a long day or when you’re rushing out the door in the morning.
 However, taking care of your teeth and gums should be a priority, including flossing every day.
-Removing plaque bacteria is one of the best ways to protect against gum disease; however, it’s difficult to reach the spaces between your teeth by brushing alone.1 Dental floss helps remove plaque buildup from between your teeth and slightly below the gum line (where your tooth meets the gum) and can also help stop bleeding gums.1
+Removing plaque bacteria is one of the best ways to help protect against early gum disease; however, it’s difficult to reach the spaces between your teeth by brushing alone.1 Dental floss and other interdental aids can help to remove plaque buildup between your teeth and slightly below the gum line (where your tooth meets the gum) and can also help stop bleeding gums when done once per day or as recommended by your dental professional.1

-Cleaning between your teeth daily can help prevent oral health problems like cavities or gum disease.1,2 By removing plaque from between your teeth and slightly below your gum line, flossing plays an important role in helping to maintain your overall health.2 Bacteria from plaque release acid that eats away at your tooth enamel and causes cavities.2 Plaque that is not routinely removed can eventually harden into tartar, which can only be removed by your dentist (or dental hygienist) and can lead to gum disease.2
+Cleaning between your teeth at least once daily can help prevent oral health problems like cavities or gum disease.2 By removing plaque from between your teeth and slightly below your gum line, flossing plays an important role in helping to maintain your overall health.2 Bacteria from plaque release acid eats away at your tooth enamel, which can lead to tooth decay.2 Plaque that is not routinely removed can eventually harden into tartar, which can only be removed by your dental professional.2 If left untreated, built-up tartar can lead to gingivitis, which is where interdental cleaning can help remove plaque bacteria and prevent it from becoming tartar.2

 Flossing Tips